-To graduate with a general honors degree, students must have a B + (3.3) cumulative grade point average and at least a 3.5 grade point average in all honors work.
+To graduate with a general honors degree, students must have a 3.3 (B+) cumulative grade point average and at least a 3.5 grade point average in all honors work.
 All credit received in honors work counts toward graduation, but a grade of B (3.0) or higher must be received for honors credit.
-For information on honors degrees, contact the Honors Office, Education-Social Work Building 2126 (317-274-2660).
+For information on honors degrees, contact the Honors Office, Education-Social Work Building 2126 or call (317) 274-2660.